 As far as the dimensions are concerned, the device measures 12.4 x 10.4 x 7.5 inches.
 Despite the heft, the Netgear C7800 looks way sleeker than some of its peers.
 But that’s not what separates it from the rest.

 As for the Netgear C7800 specs and internals, a lot is going right for this AC3200 WiFi cable modem router.

 Firstly, it comes equipped with a 1.5GHz Broadcom BCM3390 dual-core chipset, working in tandem with 512MB RAM.
 Complementing the same is the DOCSIS 3.1 support with 32 x 8 channels to work with.
 Also, there is 128MB of flash memory for your firmware updates and internal specifications.

-Pros & Cons of Netgear Nighthawk C7800
+Pros & Cons of Netgear C7800

 So far, this segment-wise review of Netgear C7800 has taken care of every aspect relevant to the modem/router combo.
 Still, if you are pressed for time, here are the hits and misses that you should be aware of before taking the plunge:

-- Excellent processing setup
+- Powerful processing setup

-- Support for DOCSIS 3.1 technology
+- DOCSIS 3.1 modem technology

-- Four high-speed ethernet ports
+- 4 high-speed ethernet ports

-- Inclusion of two USB 3.0 ports
+- 2 high-speed USB 3.0 ports

 Frequently Asked Questions